 THP 307 Acting: The Inner Process.
+(3) F

-(3) F An advanced class for individualized work on concentration, personalization, self-awareness, visualization, substitution, creating inner and outer characters.
+An advanced class for individualized work on concentration, personalization, self-awareness, visualization, substitution, creating inner and outer characters.
 Exercises, monologues, and scenes.
-Prerequisite: acting emphasis or instructor approval.
+Prerequisite: acting concentration or written instructor approval.

 THP 308 Multiethnic Workshop.
-(3) F, S Project-oriented workshop; provides the ethnic student and others the opportunity to develop and present works originating from America's ethnic cultures.
+(3) F, S

+Project-oriented workshop; provides the ethnic student and others the opportunity to develop and present works originating from America's ethnic cultures.
 Lecture, lab.

 THP 311 Improvisation with Youth.
-(3) F, S Basic materials, techniques, and theories for facilitating improvisational drama with children and youth.
+(3) F, S

+Basic materials, techniques, and theories for facilitating improvisational drama with children and youth.
 Not open to freshmen.

 THP 312 Puppetry with Children.
-(3) F, S Construction and manipulation of puppets; practice in performance skills.
+(3) F, S

+Construction and manipulation of puppets; practice in performance skills.
 Emphasis on educational and recreational uses of puppetry by and with children.
 Lab fee required.
 Prerequisite: junior standing or above required.

 THP 315 Fundamentals of Directing.
-(3) $\mathsf{F},$
+(3) F, S

 Basic tools of the director: casting, floor plans, blocking, rehearsing.
 Director's approach to text and articulation of ideas emphasized.
-Prerequisites: THP 101 (or 102) and 213 or instructor approval.
+Prerequisites: THP 101 (or 102) and 213 or written instructor approval.
 Prerequisite with a grade of "C" or higher: THE 220.

 THP 317 Stage Management.
-(3) F Readings in stage management and participa-
+(3) F